-- identified appropriate means of resolving the matter to the satisfaction of the client and discussed them, or been involved in discussing them, with the client. completed all preparation required by law and good 4 Representing the client in practice. resolving a planning matter or environmental claim represented, or been involved in representing, or observed the representation of, the client effectively in any negotiation, mediation, hearing or other proceedings. · properly documented any order or settlement and explained, or been involved in explaining it to the client in a way which a reasonable client could understand.
-5 Implementing outcomes - identified and carried out any procedures to enforce the order or settlement in a timely manner.
+- identified appropriate means of resolving the matter to the satisfaction of the client and discussed them, or been involved in discussing them, with the client. - completed all preparation required by law and good practice. - represented, or been involved in representing, or observed the representation of, the client effectively in any negotiation, mediation, hearing or other proceedings. - properly documented any order or settlement and explained, or been involved in explaining it to the client in a way which a reasonable client could understand. - 5 Implementing outcomes - identified and carried out any procedures to enforce the order or settlement in a timely manner.